-The next consideration given is whether the Project Site is conducive to the preservation of any such material remains that may have once been present.
+The second variable, preservation potential, concerns whether the Project Site is conducive to the preservation of any such material remains that may have once been present.
 Assessing the preservation conditions considers the following types of questions.
 Is there a potential for shallow or deeply buried deposits?
-What kinds of land uses have occurred within the region and have there been any alterations to the physical setting within the Project Site?
-What is the age of the sediments and is there evidence of high or low energy deposition or erosion during the period of human occupation and historical land uses?
-Did the physical alterations result from natural causes, such as flooding or erosion, or from more recent historical land developments, such as mechanical grading, and how have these processes influenced the potential for preserving buried materials?
-In other words, is there evidence that physical alterations to the subsurface setting may have eroded, displaced, or otherwise destroyed any potential archaeological resources that may have once been present?
+What kinds of land-uses have occurred within the region and have there been any alterations to the physical setting within the Project Site?
+What is the age of the sediments and is there evidence of high or low energy deposition or erosion during the period of human occupation?
+Did the physical alterations result from natural causes, such as flooding or erosion, or from more recent historical land developments, such as mechanical grading?
+How have any natural or mechanical processes influenced the potential for preserving buried archaeological materials?
+In other words, is there evidence that physical alterations to the subsurface setting may have eroded, displaced, or otherwise destroyed any potential Native American archaeological resources that may have once been present?

 To assess these variables, SWCA considers archaeological, ethnographic, historical, environmental, and other archival data sources.
 Archaeological site data include those identified in the CHRIS records search and supplemental background research.
 The CHRIS data are also analyzed in greater detail to identify any sample bias in the identification of sites, which is to say, to what degree the absence of archaeological site information is because no resources were identified or because an archaeological investigation never occurred.
-For assessing Native American archaeological sensitivity, the information obtained through background research is reviewed to determine whether the general location is described in ethnographic studies and oral histories, and whether the historical ecological conditions of the Project Site area are similar to the physical setting in which other Native American archaeological sites have been identified.
-The sensitivity assessment considers proximity to a given feature, such as a previously recorded archaeological site, former village, settlement, placename, or environmental feature; however, there is no universal measure of sensitivity as a function of distance, nor is there a consistent depth above or below which buried resources can occur in all circumstances.
+For assessing Native American archaeological or tribal cultural resource sensitivity, the information obtained through background research is reviewed to determine whether the general location is described in ethnographic studies and oral histories, and whether the historical ecological conditions of the Project Site area are like the physical setting in which other Native American archaeological sites have been identified.
+The sensitivity assessment considers proximity to a given feature, such as a previously recorded archaeological site, former village, settlement, placename, or environmental feature; however, there is no universal measure of sensitivity as a function of distance, and there is no consistent depth above or below which buried resources can occur in all circumstances.
 These variables are assessed on a case-by-case basis and the conclusions incorporate a degree of professional judgment based on industry standards and best practices for archaeology.